vipulnaik/diet-exercise-health/profile-information/temperature-subjective-experience-notes.md

-# 2022: temperature subjective experience
+# Temperature subjective experience

+These notes were last taken in 2022, but are approximately accurate as of 2024-07-24.

 There's a temperature measurement in my apartment, and I've been observing how my subjective experience relates to measured temperature.

 The temperature measurement isn't super-granular; for instance, it skips over some integer values of Fahrenheit measurement.
 It may also